JoeyStanley/real/_posts/2016-11-11-branding-yourself.md

 Social Media
 ============

 [Academia.edu](http://academia.edu) is a social networking site for academics.
 Users can create profiles, upload their papers, and follow particular research topics.
 They can also follow others that have done the same.
 It's a great resource for finding papers that may be behind a paywall, although it has gotten a lot of criticism for this.
 Papers you upload can be found by Google Scholar, which is a nice perk.
-The website will keep track of your analytics, and there's nothing more thrilling than getting an email saying someone has found my profile!
+The website will keep track of your analytics, and there's nothing more thrilling than getting an email saying someone has found your profile!

 <img src="/images/screenshots/academia_email.png" alt="Academia.edu email screenshot" style="width: 15em;"/>